swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 After the push, the CI/CD pipeline will build and deploy the rolled-back version automatically, bringing the container registry back into sync with Git and DVC.

+!!! info "Fast rollback for live incidents"

+    If production is down and you must restore service immediately, `kubectl rollout undo` reverts the deployment to the previous ReplicaSet:

+    ```sh title="Execute the following command(s) in a terminal"
+    # Roll back the deployment one revision
+    kubectl rollout undo deployment/celestial-bodies-classifier-deployment

+    # Verify the rollback
+    kubectl rollout status deployment/celestial-bodies-classifier-deployment
+    ```

+    This does not change Git or DVC, and the previous ReplicaSet is not necessarily the known-good version you picked.
+Use it only to stop an incident, then follow with the Git/DVC rollback above to keep the source of truth consistent.

 After the rollback succeeds, close the drift-alert issue from the GitHub interface and add a comment that records the action taken, for example "Rolled